apache/apisix/docs/en/latest/plugins/recaptcha.md

 #
 -->

-## Name
+## Description

 Restrict access to an upstream service by verifying request captcha token to the Google reCAPTCHA service.
 The Plugin supports customizing the invalid captcha response.

-Note that the plugin only supports reCAPTCHA v2(verify requests with a challenge).
+> Note that the plugin only supports reCAPTCHA v2(verify requests with a challenge).

 ## Attributes